 Gemma and Craig of Two Scots Abroad are the exact type of travelers you hope to find on the road!
-They are fun, adventurous and knowledgeable.
+They are fun, adventurous, and knowledgeable.
 Together, this traveling couple has been to six continents and they are not slowing down.
-Gemma and Craig love outdoors, gigs and festivals and partying (although admit to slowing down a bit with the partying since hitting 30!).
+Gemma and Craig love the outdoors, gigs and festivals, and partying (although admit to slowing down a bit with the partying since hitting 30!).
 Their blog is a great mix of fun and informative, the perfect inspiration for planning your next adventure!

 When we read their blog, we had to interview them.
 If you are thinking of traveling together as a couple, we definitely recommend checking these guys out!

 Want to know more about Gemma and Craig and their adventures?
 Read more in our interview below and connect with them here on Backpacker Travel and their Facebook page.